RonotGrundmann/First-learnings/README.md

 Besides, I'm also taking a typing course.

-This learnir program is based on the Back-end Roadmap found in https://roadmap.sh/backend/ .
+This learning program is based on the Back-end Roadmap found in https://roadmap.sh/backend/ .
 Hello Odin!
 Taking a look on The Odin Project, it's awesome!

 Some important things to learn alongside: CRUD, Filters, Data base relations, Negotiation rules and Report.